CFG-Fullstack-1-Group-5/packing-list-project/README.md

 Packing list project for Summer CFG Full Stack Degree (Group 5).

-# To run this project please run:
+## To run this project please run:

 ### `npm install`

-If this produces an error, insteal run
+If this produces an error, run:

 ### `npm install --force`